 If so, then our new Step Forward to fostering could be the perfect career opportunity for you.

 After the successful recruitment of many ‘link carers’ in Somerset, Step Forward to Fostering is the exciting next phase being delivered by Somerset County Council aimed at recruiting long term foster carers for children and young people who are ready to leave residential care to live with long term fostering families.
-This specialist fostering is fee paid, offering carers £773 per week.
+This specialist fostering is fee paid, and together with allowances, offers carers around £773 per week.

 Fostering has certainly changed our lives, and it can be a challenge at times, but then so can parenting in general.
 And I have to say, the rewards at the end far outweigh any bumps in the road.